11 Top Trading Mistakes to Avoid

 Here are some other trading mistakes to avoid:

 Some people think that losing trades are avoidable.
-This is completely wrong – all serious traders take losses, and a loss can happen in any trade, no matter how high-probability it may look.
+This is completely wrong – all serious traders take losses, and they can happen in any trade.

 Successful traders and investors know when to take a loss.
 They know that accepting a small loss is better than letting a losing trade spiral out of control in the hope it will somehow recover and come back to the entry point.